-You can buy any car through your business, but you'll always have to pay a Benefit in Kind (BIK) through your personal income tax and the business will have to pay Class 1A National Insurance Contributions (NIC) on it.
-But because the government is highly incentivising the purchase of new electric cars, these amounts vary widely depending on which car you buy.
+You can buy any car through your business, but you'll always have to pay a Benefit in Kind (BIK) through your personal income tax and the business will have to pay Class 1A National Insurance Contributions (NIC) on it (which are corporation tax deductible, so effectively only account for 81%).
+But because the government is highly incentivising the purchase of new electric cars, the amount of BIK varies widely depending on which car you buy.

 There is also a difference in the amount of Capital Allowance you can claim.
 For an electric car, you can claim 100% First Year Allowance (FYA), whereas for a petrol car with emissions over 50 g/km you only get a 6% Writing Down Allowance (WDA) per year.

 Let's look at 2 examples of commonly bought business cars: a petrol Audi A5 and a Tesla Model X. The percentage of BIK you have to pay depends on the emissions, with the highest percentage being 37% for emissions over 160g/km and the lowest being 2% for the 0 emissions of completely electric cars.
 Here's how the 2 cars compare:

 So if you're a higher rate taxpayer, driving 10,000 miles in your brand new Tesla Model X, it will only cost you £720 per year in personal tax and it will save the company £17,100 in corporation tax and only cost £271 in NIC + £500 mileage if you charge the car at home.
 A total benefit of £16,329 to the company.